steppp/steppp/README.md

 💻 I am very interested in the Swift programming language and all the  Apple ecosystem.
 I would love to be involved in graphics programming and work in a cutting-edge enviroment, so feel free to drop a message if I look like a good candidate for both of these contexts.

 🔀 I am a big fan of functional programming concepts in languages and I like clean, well-strutured code.
-I consider myself a quite good programmer (modesty, huh?) and in general I always managed to solve every problem I faced.
+In general I always managed to solve every problem I faced and I am familiar with most programming concepts so adopting a new technology/framework usually do not take long to me.

 That's it for now, have a nice day!⭐️